 The biggest company in Colombia is state-owned Ecopetrol, with a petrochemical division that represents 4% of its turnover, but if considered as an independent business would be the 15th largest company in the country.
-Ecopetrol's petrochemical and industrial division, and and director of APLA, achieved the biggest turnover in its history in 2018 - around US\$570 million, according to Felipe Truiillo Lopez, manager of Ecopetrol's natural gas division.
+Ecopetrol's petrochemical and industrial division achieved the biggest turnover in its history in 2018 - around US\$570 million, according to Felipe Trujillo Lopez, manager of Ecopetrol's natural gas division.
 "Ecopetrol is the most important industrial and petrochemical player in Colombia.
 In this category we can find BTX (benzene, toluene and xylene), aromatics, plastics (polythene and propylene) as feedstock," he stated.